neurokernel73/neurokernel73/README.md

 ## 🤖 Areas of interest

-- Python coding  - xxx
+- Python coding
-- Software architecture - xxx
+- Software architecture
-- AI, ML & LLM - xxx
+- AI, ML & LLM
-- Data visualization - xxx
+- Data visualization

 ## 👁️‍🗨️ Current focus

-Learning GO and creating sample code from implementing of different software design patterns.
+Learning GO and Rust and creating sample code from implementing of different software design patterns.

+Creation of documents on various topics related to software development, documentation of best practices and implementation guides.

 ## 🔗 Links